bigbomio/BigBomTokenSale/How-it-works.md

 	All Tokens is not transferable during Token Sale
 3. After ICO Ends, FinalizeSale() will be invoked, rest of Token in Token Contract will be burnt.

+# TESTING
+Before running unit test, make sure you completed following steps:
+1. Edit truffle.js, change IP address, account and password of your test node
+2. Has 6 unlocked account in your test node, each account has at least 5ETH.

+Running these commands for unittest npm install -g truffle truffle compile && truffle migrate && truffle test